wso2/docs-is/en/docs/deploy/get-started/install.md

 #### Work with the WSO2CARBON service

-To install the Carbon-based product as a Windows service, execute the following command in the `         <YAJSW_HOME>/bat/        ` directory:
+To install the Carbon-based product as a Windows service, open a console with administrative privileges and execute the following command in the `         <YAJSW_HOME>/bat/        ` directory:

 ``` java